rix0rrr/cdk-github-greasemonkey/README.md

 --------------

 1. Check out the GitHub repository somewhere.
-2. Remove any installed copies of the UserScript.
 2. For TamperMonkey, go to the extension's properties ([chrome://extensions](chrome://extensions)) and enable **Allow access to file URLs**.

 ![Chrome Screenshot](https://i.stack.imgur.com/dkHgL.png)

-3. Add a new UserScript with the header copy/pasted, and an additional `@require` line in there.
+3. Add a new UserScript with the header below.

-It will look something like this, but be sure to double-check the current headers at the time you're doing this!
-And be aware they may change over time as they they include `@grant`s and `@match`es!
+Take note that you must update the `@require` line below and the `startGitHubIntegration` line with your usename and GitHub token.

 ```
 // ==UserScript==